cyamato/SyslogPro/docs/docco/README.md

     });
   }
   /**
-   * Building a formated message.
-Returns a promise with a formated message
+   * Building a formatted message.
+Returns a promise with a formatted message
    * @public
    * @param {string} msg - The Syslog Message
    * @param {object} [options] - Options object
    * @param {number} [options.severity=7] - An array of structure
    * @param {number} [options.colorCode=36] - The ANSI color code to use if
    *    message coloration is selected
-   * @returns {Promise} A Syslog formated string acording to the selected RFC
+   * @returns {Promise} A Syslog formatted string according to the selected RFC
    * @throws {Error} A standard error object
    */
   buildMessage (msg, options) {